swagger-api/swagger-editor/docs/cors.md

 Access-Control-Allow-Headers: Origin, X-Requested-With, Content-Type, Accept
 ```

 Note that `Access-Control-Allow-Origin` accepts a regular expression.
-You can put `*` for it's value to allow CORS calls from any domain(origin).
+You can put `*` for its value to allow CORS calls from any domain(origin).

 ### Host Swagger Editor in your own domain

 If you don't want to add CORS headers to your server, the other option is to host Swagger Editor in your own domain.
-When Swagger Editor is running in the same domain as the API it's editing, it can makes calls to your domain with no restriction.
+When Swagger Editor is running in the same domain as the API it's editing, it can make calls to your domain with no restriction.
 Run the following commands to generate a new build of Swagger Editor and serve the `dist` folder statically in your domain.

 When an XHR call is not cross-domain, JavaScript will see all the headers.
 If you want to see more accurate response, this method is preferred.